Pilamaya Soma Yoga 300 Hour Teacher Training

 - Exploring the subject of completion through movement, meditation, ceremony, and journeys

-- Sharing songs for ceremony and to celebrate the completion of this cycle
+- Sharing songs for ceremony and celebration

 - Sounds that the group have offered to each other